SimonCzEdu/Future-Window---CI-Project---01/README.md

     * It is also possible to hide it to gain more real estate.
     * The logo is clickable with a link back to the home page for enhanced UX.

+* Nav bar
 ![Nav Bar On image](assets/image/Readme-images/navBar.jpg)

+* Nav bar off on the Gallery page
 ![Nav Bar Off The Gallery example image](assets/image/Readme-images/galleryPhotos-hidden-nav.jpg) [Back to top](<#contents>)